mgijax/mgv_data/README.md

 # Internal data format
 ## File structure.
 * Genomes are served to MGV from a static file directory.
-** To specify this directory, set WDIR in wrapperConfig.sh ** Gene models are transferred by direct file requests.
+  * TO specify this directory, set WDIR in wrapperConfig.sh
+  * Gene models are transferred by direct file requests.
-** Sequences are served by a CGI that reads genome sequence files.
+  * Sequences are served by a CGI that reads genome sequence files.
 * Each genome is a subdirectory of a common root data directory.
-** The root directory contains an info file (index.json) naming the available genomes.
+  * The root directory contains an info file (index.json) naming the available genomes.
-** Each genome directory also contains an index.json, providing metadata on that genome.
+  * Each genome directory also contains an index.json, providing metadata on that genome.
-** Gene models and genome assemblies hang off the genomes' root directories.
+  * Gene models and genome assemblies hang off the genomes' root directories.

 ## General flow of requests from MGV to the back end (helps explain the file structures):
 * When viewer loads:
-** reads the index.json file at the configured location (see mgv/public/runtimeConfig.json) ** reads the index.json file for each genome configured in the root index.json
+  * reads the index.json file at the configured location (see mgv/public/runtimeConfig.json)
+  * reads the index.json file for each genome configured in the root index.json
 * When a genome is first selected for display, reads the genes gff file (see below) for that genome
 * As user navigates to different regions, reads transcript chunk files (see below)
 * When the user zooms in far enoughs and when the user downloads a sequences, invokes the fetch CGI script (see below)

 ## Root info file (index.json):
-* simply a list of subdirectory names (genomes) to serve ** all must end with "/"
+* simply a list of subdirectory names (genomes) to serve
+  * all must end with "/"
 * subdirectories not listed here are not visible to MGV
 * example: ["mus_caroli/", "mus_musculus_129s1svimj/" ]

 ## Genome info file (<genome>/index.json):
 * Metadata for this genome contained in a json object.
 Fields:
-** name - the name of the genome (displayed to the user) ** shortname - (deprecated) allows a shorter version of the name in URLs ** pathname - the name of the subdirectory containing this genome ** timestamp - when this genome's data was last updated.
+  * name - the name of the genome (displayed to the user)
+  * shortname - (deprecated) allows a shorter version of the name in URLs
+  * pathname - the name of the subdirectory containing this genome
+  * timestamp - when this genome's data was last updated.
 The browser caches data on a per genome basis, and uses the timestamp to know when to flush the cache.
-** chromosomes - list of chromosomes for this genome.
+  * chromosomes - list of chromosomes for this genome.
-*** each chromosome has a name and a length
+    * each chromosome has a name and a length
-*** the name is the same as that used for naming chromosome files and directories
+    * the name is the same as that used for naming chromosome files and directories
-*** the order of the list is the order the browser presents them ** tracks - configures the data types and access for this genome.
+    * the order of the list is the order the browser presents them
+  * tracks - configures the data types and access for this genome.
 (At this point, the tracks concept is more vision that reality, and the configuration reflects this!)
 Each track descriptor has a name and a type, and may have additional parameters
-*** name: one of: genes, transcripts, sequences
+    * name: one of: genes, transcripts, sequences
-*** type: one of: PlainSequence, ChunkedGff3
+    * type: one of: PlainSequence, ChunkedGff3
-*** chunkSize (if type = ChunkedGFF3) - size of one chunk.
+    * chunkSize (if type = ChunkedGFF3) - size of one chunk.
-** linkouts - used by viewer to display links in a feature's popup.
+  * linkouts - used by viewer to display links in a feature's popup.
 Each linkout spec has:
-*** attr - which attribute to use for linking
+    * attr - which attribute to use for linking
-*** url - link url prefix.
+    * url - link url prefix.
 The linking attr is appended to form the complete URL
-*** text - the link text to display
+    * text - the link text to display
-** metadata - the metadata values to be displayed for a genome (Nothing listed above is displayed automatically.
+  * metadata - the metadata values to be displayed for a genome (Nothing listed above is displayed automatically.
 If you want it visible, include it here.)
 * Example:
 ```javascript
         {